Hope Squad

 Hope Squad is an evidence based peer-to-peer suicide prevention program with a purpose of fostering human connection, community, and hope.
-Hope Squad is recognized by the Suicide Prevention Resource Center’sBest Practices Registry.
+Hope Squad is recognized by the Suicide Prevention Resource Center’s Best Practices Registry.

 Thousands of schools across the United States and Canada benefit from Hope Squad's educational program developed to address mental health and suicide prevention in schools.
 It was founded in 2004.

 The Hope Squad Approach

 CDC data indicates that suicide is a leading cause of death among youth.
 Hope Squad aims to reduce youth suicide through peer intervention, education, and stigma reduction.

 A Hope Squad is a group of students nominated by their peers who meet regularly with trained advisors to talk and learn about mental health.
 Members are trained to note signs of distress and intentionally reach out, connecting peers to help and hope.
 Hope Squads connect with the entire student body, working to reduce stigma and have a positive impact on their community's culture.

 The Hope Squad suicide prevention model connects gatekeeper training, psychoeducation, a peer-to-peer approach, and community engagement to reduce the risk of suicide.
 Core suicide prevention competencies are woven throughout each element to build the knowledge and skills that empower students to connect peers to trusted adults.